What is a Polarized Dive Mask?

 DIY Polarized Masks

-Although it’s unlikely that you’ll find renowned brands supplying polarized dive masks, you can buy polarizing sheets and insert them on top of the lens in your dive mask.
+Although it’s unlikely that you will find renowned brands supplying polarized dive masks, you can buy polarizing sheets and insert them on top of the lens in your dive mask.
 Polarized dive filter lenses can also be bought online and from a select few dive stores.

 Cameras with Polarizing Properties

 Scuba divers are better off with standard dive masks.
-As long as the proper maintenance measures are taken and the mask doesn’t fog up underwater, you’ll be able to see clearly under the water and make the most of your dive.
+As long as the proper maintenance measures are taken and the mask doesn’t fog up underwater, you will be able to see clearly under the water and make the most of your dive.